box9studios/reactdux/README.md

 // takes a method that selects the value const selectName = selector(state => state.name);

-// takes a path that selects the value const selectAge = selector('age');
+// ...or a path that selects the value const selectAge = selector('age');

-// takes a series of methods the last of which is
+// ...or a series of methods the last of which is
 // run only when the previous results change const selectFriendsOlderThanJoeSortedByAge = selector( state => state.friends,